stevemcconnell/covid19-forecast-evaluations/README.md

 * A model with 95% capture rate and an adjusted precision score of 100% will score 100%.
 * A model with 95% capture rate and an adjusted precision score of 75% will score 94%.
 * A model with 95% capture rate and an adjusted precision score of 50% will score 75%.
 I.e., its score will be equal to a model with a 71% capture rate (which is divided by 0.95) and a 100% precision score.
+* A model with a 71% capture rate and an adjusted precision score of 50% will score 54%.
 * A model with a 95% capture rate and an adjusted precision score of 0% (i.e., a model that guesses zero to 1 million for everything) will score 0%.

 This scoring approach favors accuracy first, precision second, and does not allow models with high precision but moderate accuracy to outperform models with high accuracy and only moderate precision.